 Confirming the Kibana Service is Accessible

-To do this, direct your browser to localhost:5601 and the following screen will be displayed:
+To do this, direct your browser to the external address and port assigned to the service and the following screen will be displayed:

 Viewing HPCC Systems Component Logs Via Kibana